MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/personalize-user-experience.md

 The **Personalization** page is the central hub for managing personalizations at an organizational level.
 The content and capabilities on this page depend on whether the **Saved views** feature has been turned on.

-For customers who have turned on the **Saved views** feature, see the "Managing views globally" section in the [Saved views](saved-views.md) topic.
+For customers who have turned on the **Saved views** feature, see the "Managing views globally" section in the [Saved views](saved-views.md) article.

 For customers who haven't yet turned on the [Saved views](saved-views.md) feature, this page has four tabs: